gmc-code/PC-app-development/docs/Anvil/force_components.rst

 .. image:: images/forces/force_components.png

 | Use the image above to build the interface, using textboxes for the inputs and labels for other text fields.
-| Use a XY panel for the diagram region, so that the text labels can be placed over the force diagram.
+| Use a XYpanel for the diagram region, so that the text labels can be placed over the force diagram.

 | Download the diagram file :download:`force_diagram <images/forces/force_diagram.png>`.